OnwukaNgozi/ngozi_altschool/.ansible/README.md

 Then create a keypair for easy access into the nodes using ssh-keygen, and copy the id_rsa.pub keys interchangeably into each other.
 Paste these keys in the authourised_keys file respectively.

 Install ansible using

-apt install -y software-properties-common python-apt apt install -y ansible cd into /.ansible create a file, host-inventory, and paste the ip address of your slave machine Then create your ansible playbook (a filename with .yml extension) To check is your master-slave connection is successful, run ansible all -i host-inventory -m ping
+apt install -y software-properties-common python-apt

+apt install -y ansible

+cd into /.ansible

+create a file, host-inventory, and paste the ip address of your slave machine

+Then create your ansible playbook (a filename with .yml extension)

+To check is your master-slave connection is successful, run

+ansible all -i host-inventory -m ping

 ![Screenshot 3](/connection%20established.png)

-Then run your playbook using, mine is lamp-stack.yml ansible-playbook <playbookname.yml> -i host-inventory
+Then run your playbook using, mine is lamp-stack.yml

+ansible-playbook <playbookname.yml> -i host-inventory

 This will copy the file to the slave VM and execute it.

-Enter your slave VM with vagrant up slave and vagrant ssh slave on another gitbash You will see the copied .sh file
+Enter your slave VM with vagrant up slave and vagrant ssh slave on another gitbash.
+You will see the copied .sh file

 ![Screenshot 4](/copied%20to%20slave.png)